Adam Christodoulou

+Adam Robert Christodoulou (born 11 June 1989) is a British and Greek racing driver who competes in the Nürburgring Langstrecken-Serie for Team Getspeed as a factory driver for Mercedes.

-Adam Robert Christodoulou (born 11 June 1989, in Lichfield) is a Greek-British racing driver, who won the 2008 British Formula Renault Championship, also won the 2009 Star Mazda Championship in the United States.
-His less successful cousin Riki Christodoulou is also a racing driver, having competed in British Formula 3 Championship.
+Christodoulou is known for his successes at the Nürburgring 24 Hours, which include an overall win in 2016.
+In his junior career, he won the 2008 British Formula Renault Championship and the 2009 Star Mazda Championship.
+His cousin Riki Christodoulou is also a racing driver, having competed in British Formula 3 Championship.

+Early life

+Christodoulou was born in Lichfield to a British mother and a half-Greek, half-German father.

 Career

 Karting

 Christodoulou began his racing career in karting in Britain.
 His first competitive success came in the 2001 Kartmasters British Grand Prix - comer cadet where he came 1st in class, the first of many accolades in his burgeoning career.

 However in 2006 an MSA court found that Christodoulou had competed in a meeting at Rowrah on 5 June 2005 using illegally-modified engines.
 These had been modified by Peter Christodoulou whose actions resulted in a fine of £30,000.

-In 2017, Christodoulou admitted to still suffering night terrors and regular involuntary bowel movements due to the events which he claimed to know ‘nothing about’.

 Formula Renault

 Christodoulou began his career in single seater racing in the 2006 Formula Renault UK Winter Series and gained 4th place at Croft round 2, race 1 and managed a fastest lap at Croft round 2, race 2.

 In the 2007 British Formula Renault Championship, Adam had the most podium finishes in Europe and the UK out of any rookie driver, he came fourth overall and won the coveted graduate cup with a prize of £15,000.
 (He came behind Duncan Tappy, Dean Smith and Will Bratt).
 During this year he was invited to become a BRDC young driver.

 During the Formula Renault 2.0 UK Winter Series 2007 he finished 3rd.

-In 2007 Christodoulou also competed in the Formula Renault 2.0 Northern European Cup, and although he only took part in 4 rounds he still gained podium finishes and came 8th out of 44.
+In 2007 Christodoulou also competed in the Formula Renault 2.0 Northern European Cup, and although he only took part in 4 rounds, he still gained podium finishes and came 8th out of 44.

 Back in the British Formula Renault Championship for 2008, Adam finished the season with 7 wins, 4 new lap records and 11 podium finishes.
 On 21 September he secured the UK Formula Renault 2.0 Championship title with 472 points.

 During this year Adam's team, CR Scuderia, was managed by Andrew Kirkaldy who races the FIA GT and the team principal, Chris Niarchos, of the Cobra Group also races in the FIA GT series alongside Tim Mullen and Rob Bell of the CR Scuderia team.

 In December 2008 he was one of six finalists for the prestigious McLaren Autosport BRDC Award, and won the Autosport Awards British Club Driver 2008.